 Life isn’t just about the beach in sunny Bo Phut.
 It has its own mini-golf course and a go-karting track.
 Jungle safaris, sailing trips or an excursion to the Big Buddha Temple can be easily arranged from the Fisherman’s Village.
 Bo Phut is beautiful, charming, laid-back, safe and really does have everything you’d expect from a dream location...

 Real Samui Properties has excellent selection of properties for sale, under construction, off-plan and completed:

-A place to simply relax with your family or rent out, this charming, two-bedroom Balinese-style villa has a private pool and tropical gardens to enjoy and is offered with its own rental website included…
+A place to simply relax with your family or rent out, this charming, 3-bedroom Balinese-style villa has a private pool and tropical gardens to enjoy and is offered with its own rental website included…

 On the north-east coast of Koh Samui is the tranquil beach of Maenam (pronounced May-nam).
 The vibe is relaxed and quiet on these beautiful golden sands and the turquoise sea is clean and inviting.
 This place feels a thousand miles away from the lively, happening beaches at Chaweng and Lamai yet, like so many locations on this island, it is not far from the airport or fantastic restaurants and other amenities.
 Tucked away along the beach and amongst the adjoining lush tropical jungle, you’ll find some elegant properties for sale, all of which would make a wonderful holiday home or a sound investment.